Did you know that the simple act of breathing through your nose can have an incredible impact on your rest and sleep?

 Any time you’re feeling stressed, try this pattern: exhale for 4 counts, hold your lungs empty for 4 counts, inhale for 4 counts, and hold the air in your lungs for 4 counts.
 Exhale and repeat.

 Mouth breathing isn’t the only thing that can cause sleep apnea, snoring, and insomnia.
 Your diet, bedding, and sleep environment all matter when it comes to a good night’s rest.
-Breathe easy at night with a mattress that is approved by the National Asthma Council Australia and Respiratory Foundation of New Zealand’s Sensitive Choice program.
+Breathe easy at night with a mattress that is approved by the National Asthma Council’s Sensitive Choice program.
 They provide long-term protection against mould, bacteria, dust mites and their allergens.
 For more tips on getting a better night’s sleep, .